xbrianh/xdlake/README.md

 ##### Import foreign data

-This is the distributed part: import references to foreign data without copying (that's why it's a "reference").
-Locations can be heterogeneous, for instance s3, gs, az, and local.
-It can even be partitioned differently than the DeltaTable itself.
-Go hog wild!
+Import references to foreign data without copying.
+Data may be heterogeneously located in s3, gs, azure, and local, and cn be partitioned differently than the DeltaTable itself.
+Go hog wild.

 See [Credentials](#Credentials) if you need different creds for different storage locations.